Other products

 Hyperhydration is manifest by agitation and hypersalivation: in these cases, it is appropriate to reduce the rate of infusion drastically or to stop the infusion.

-Strict observation of the patient is necessary to safeguard the maintenance of correct diuresis and to avoid causing cardiovascular overload and pulmonary or cerebral oedema.
+Strict observation of the patient is needed to avoid causing cardiovascular overload and pulmonary or cerebral oedema.

 An increase of serum osmolarity over 350 mOsm/l may produce cerebral dysfunction and coma.